raul-izquierdo/english/sources/vocabulary/Doing Things/Teaching and Learning.$.md

 La exigencia en la educación ha disminuido en los últimos años = `The demand in education has decreased in recent years`

 ampliar tu vocabulario
-    = enrich your vocabulary (formal) `Reading books can help you enrich your vocabulary`
+    = enrich your vocabulary (f) `Reading books can help you enrich your vocabulary`

 mejorar tus dotes de comunicación
-    = to enhance your communication skills (formal) `Taking a course can help you enhance your communication skills` = to improve your communication skills (informal) `Taking a course can help you improve your communication skills`
+    = to enhance your communication skills (f) `Taking a course can help you enhance your communication skills` = to improve your communication skills (i) `Taking a course can help you improve your communication skills`

 ampliar tus horizontes
-    = broaden your horizons (formal) `Traveling can help you broaden your horizons`
+    = broaden your horizons (f) `Traveling can help you broaden your horizons`

 estoy atascado/bloqueado
     = stuck (de _to stick:stuck:stuck_)